giturra/challenge_mle/docs/challenge.md

 - Input/Output Data Validation: By delegating validation to `Pydantic, the API ensures that all input and output data conform to the specified schemas.
 - Error Handling: `Pydantic` automatically handles validation errors, returning appropriate status codes when validation fails.

-- In my implementation, I developed two separate files to implement the API:
+- In my implementation, I mained two separate files to implement the API:

 In the file `models`, I implemented the `Pydantic` models to preprocess the input for each endpoint.
 The implemented models are: